2nd virus vaccine shows overwhelming success in U.S. tests

-The company said its vaccine appears to be 94.5% effective, according to preliminary data from Moderna's ongoing study.
-A week ago, competitor Pfizer Inc. announced its own COVID-19 vaccine appeared similarly effective — news that puts both companies on track to seek permission within weeks for emergency use in the U.S.
+Moderna said Monday its COVID-19 vaccine is proving highly effective in a major trial, a second ray of hope in the global race for a shot to tame a resurgent virus that is now killing more than 8,000 people a day worldwide.

-Moderna said Monday its COVID-19 vaccine is proving to be highly effective in a major trial, a second dash of hope in the global race for a shot to tame a resurgent virus that is now killing more than 8,000 people a day worldwide.
+Moderna said Monday its COVID-19 vaccine is proving highly effective in a major trial, a second ray of hope in the global race for a shot to tame a resurgent virus that is now killing more than 8,000 people a day worldwide.

 The results are “truly striking,” said Dr. Anthony Fauci, the U.S. government's top infectious diseases expert.
 Earlier this year, Fauci said he would be happy with a COVID-19 vaccine that was 60% effective.